Megatripolis

-Megatripolis was an underground London club night created by Encyclopaedia Psychedelica/Evolution editor and founder of the Zippie movement Fraser Clark, and partner Sionaidh Craigen as well as a great many others.
+Megatripolis was an underground London club-night created by Encyclopaedia Psychedelica/Evolution editor and founder of the Zippie movement Fraser Clark, partner Sionaidh Craigen, as well as a great many others.
 The club combined New Age ideology with Rave culture to create a vibrant, festival-like atmosphere presenting a wide variety of cross-cultural ideas and experiences.
-Club nights ran regularly on Thursdays from 1993 until 1996, being the focus of much of the Zippie movement.
-The club and its related activities also helped to popularise ideas such as cyberculture and the Internet between those years.
+Club nights ran regularly on Thursdays from 1992 until 1995, being the focus of much of the Zippie movement.
+The club and its related activities such as the Sunday club for mothers and children and those interested in a more relaxed sharing of support, also helped to popularise ideas such as cyberculture and the Internet between those years.

 History and venues

-The club first started at The Marquee in London when it was at 105 Charing Cross Road partly inspired by ideas and ideals coming out of the recession of the early nineties.
-Promoted by evolution / dream and at first as a collaboration with Tribal Energy on Thursday nights in June 1993.
+The club first started at the Marquee Club in London when it was at 105 Charing Cross Road partly inspired by ideas and ideals coming out of the recession of the early nineties.
+Promoted by Sionaidh Craigen (Zana), Fraser Clark who had come up with the whole idea of the type of club he envisaged had take.
+The name from his novel..and some original evolution members and at first as a collaboration with Tribal Energy on Thursday nights in June 1993.
 The club hosted a lecture by Terence McKenna on its opening night with DJs Sequenci, Tribal Energy (Jez Turner), Solar Quest and Mixmaster Morris and featured an "ambient space" in the foyer and a "smart bar" on the terrace which sold various herbal drinks.
-With techno music playing, about 150 people attended.
+With techno music playing, about 400 people attended.

 The club ran weekly.
-After eight weeks, a disagreement between the Tribal Energy and Evolution / dream crews led to a split.
+After eight weeks, a disagreement between the Tribal Energy and Evolution crews led to a split.
 Tribal Energy then continued at the Marquee with a club on the same night, called 'Metropolis', which ran for seven weeks before closing.
-The Evolution / dream crew consolidated and grew at the so-called Stansted Tree Party in September 1993 – a protest event to prevent woods near Stansted Airport in Essex being cleared to make way for housing development.
+The Evolution crew consolidated and grew at the so-called Stansted Tree Party in September 1993 – a protest event to prevent woods near Stansted Airport in Essex being cleared to make way for housing development.

 On 21 October 1993, the Heaven nightclub under Charing Cross railway station became home to the club.
-3,000 people attended for the free opening night.
+2,000 people approximately attended for the free opening night but around 3,000 were turned away as police cordons were put up.
 Heaven was London's original gay-only nightclub, but had run non-gay (known as Pyramid) nights for many years, including clubs such as Rage, Earth, Spectrum and Land of Oz.
 The club had the distinction of being full or almost full for every night of its 155-week run at Heaven.